The SEO Evolution

 SEO did not just sprout out of thin air.
 Search engine optimization started as a way to push content up the ranks on search engine result pages.
 Today SEO is more engaging than the earlier versions which employed black hat and other unethical SEO strategies.
 The evolution of SEO is not a theory especially because it has happened is ashort time span.
 As technology in the World Wide Web advanced, search engines shifted their attention to the users and put measures geared towards the elimination of poor content.
 This has driven webmasters to the use of SEO strategies to stay relevant in the eyes of the users and to search engines.

 Initially search engines only paid attention to keywords and nothing more.
 This is why black hat methods were popular.
 As the search engines became more user friendly, websites had to look for different ways to optimize their pages or be penalized.
 Today SEO is something that has to be handled by a professional to provide solid results.
 What most website owners do not know is that the optimization process never ends and to remain at the top of the game, you need to work with a professional company that will continuously provide high quality SEO services in geared towards Chicago and the surrounding area.
+With the help of the portland PPC marketing, the SEO from this company has been the best yet and it could probably be the one you’e looking for in your business.

 The following article provides information that follows the evolution of SEO